Profile: Egypt armed forces chief Abdul Fattah al-Sisi

 Mutaz Abdul Fattah, a professor at Cairo University, also said Gen Sisi did not belong to the Muslim Brotherhood, writing on Twitter: "He is not a member of the Brotherhood; he is just a religious man."

-He had studied in Washington, attended several military conferences there, and engaged in "joint co-operation with regard to war games and intelligence operations in recent years", it said.
+He had studied in Washington, attended several military conferences there, and engaged in "co-operation with regard to war games and intelligence operations in recent years", it said.